Rule 5: Research Assistants.

 (a) Research Assistants shall devote their full time, during regular working hours, to the performance of the official duties assigned to them by the judge or justice whom they serve.

 (b) Research assistants shall not engage in the practice of law during the term of their employment, except as provided in paragraph (c).
-The term “practice of law” shall mean those services listed in Tenn.
-Sup.
-Ct.
-Rule 9 § 20.2, provided, however, for the limited purpose of this rule, the term shall not include service as a research assistant.
+For the limited purpose of this rule, however, the term "practice of law" shall not include service as a research assistant.

 (c) Notwithstanding the provisions of paragraph (b), a research assistant ("assistant") may act pro se, may perform routine legal work incident to the management of the personal affairs of the assistant or a member of the assistant's family, and may provide pro bono legal services in civil matters, so long as such pro se, family, or pro bono legal work does not present an appearance of impropriety, does not take place while on duty or in the assistant's workplace, and does not interfere with the assistant's primary responsibility to the judge or justice whom the assistant serves, and further provided that: